dlevsha/nasgrate/README.md

 ```

-### Create migration automatically (for MySQL database only)
+### Create migration (database schema diff) automatically

+You can automaticaly create database schema diff, so you don't need describe changes in database.

+If you don't know what `database schema` is, read this StackOverflow answer: [what is purpose of database schema?](http://stackoverflow.com/questions/2674222/what-is-purpose-of-database-schema)

-Each time you create new migration, the script saves current database schema state in a special file at `dbstate` directory.
+Each time you create new migration, Nasgrate saves current `database schema state` in a special file at `dbstate` directory.
+This file contain snapshot of you database schema as a php serialized array (tables, rows name and type, indexes and etc.).

 When you change you database schema later, you can compare it with saved state and automatically create new migration with all database changes.

 Another option is if you have two databases (`prod` and `test` for example), you make changes in `test` database and want to create new migration which contains all changes, the script can automatically do it.